 What Is Fiverr?

-Fiverr is one of the most popular freelancing marketplaces on the internet, and it was founded in 2010.
-Anyone can set up an account on Fiverr and start monetising the service or skill they have to offer.
 There are more than 500 different categories of jobs to choose from.
 So, if you’re a buyer, you’ll be able to find someone perfect for your project, no matter what it is.
-And if you’re a seller, you’ll always find clients interested in the service you’re offering!
+And if you’re a seller, there are always clients interested in the service you’re offering!

 What Is PeoplePerHour?

-PeoplePerHour is another popular freelance marketplace founded in the UK in 2007.
+PeoplePerHour is another popular freelance marketplace, founded in the UK in 2007.
 It connects clients with freelancers around the world, by allowing them to easily browse freelancer profiles and portfolios.

 PeoplePerHour’s main distinguishing feature is that it is more location-specific than other freelance marketplaces.
 Many of the clients are seeking to hire freelancers from their local area, which can be helpful for some projects and may lead to longer-term working relationships.

-Fiverr vs PeoplePerHour – Setting Prices
+Fiverr vs PeoplePerHour: Setting Prices

 Fiverr